-The GC program involves the transfer of one or more embryos to the uterus of a third party (the gestational carrier).
+The Gestational Surrogacy program involves the transfer of one or more embryos to the uterus of a third party (the gestational carrier or GC).
 The GC provides a host womb for the embryos and accordingly, does not contribute genetic material.
 While ethical, moral and legal issues still apply, the GC Program has gained more social acceptance.

 Candidates for IVF with GC:

 - Women who because of previous surgery (hysterectomy), disease, or congenital absence, do not have a uterus capable of carrying a healthy pregnancy to full term.

 - Women who because of systemic illnesses such as diabetes, heart disease, hypertension, certain malignant conditions (in full remission), seizure disorders, physical disability etc. are advised against undertaking a pregnancy.

 Many intended parents who qualify for the GC program elect to solicit the assistance of empathetic friends or family members who agree to act as gestational carriers.
 Other intended parents elect to solicit a GC through media advertising.
 Some intended parents with the necessary financial resources prefer using an agency to find a suitable candidate.